How to create an index using Joe bot

 create extension if not exists hypopg; - In the

-queryPreprocessingsection, specify the optionqueryPathto create HypoPG extension
+queryPreprocessingsection, specify the optionqueryPathto create the HypoPG extension

-Fore more details, see DBLab Engine configuration.
+For more details, see DBLab Engine configuration.